Jordan Chiles: Personal life

+Following the Tokyo Olympics in 2021, Chiles’ mother served time in federal prison for embezzlement.
+That same year, Chiles started her collegiate gymnastics career at the University of California, Los Angeles.
+She put her studies on hold after the 2023 NCAA season, in order to focus on the 2024 Paris Olympics.
+She confirmed that she will return to UCLA for the 2025 season.

+In 2023, Chiles's aunt and grandfather died, and she shared how mentally challenging that time was with the official Olympic channel during the 2024 Games.
+She remarked that her grandfather would not want her to quit and that was her motivation.

-Junior career
+Junior gymnastics career

-2013–14
+2013–2014

 Chiles made her elite debut at the 2013 American Classic where she won the bronze medal in the all-around behind Ariana Agrapides and Laurie Hernandez and the silver medal on vault behind Felicia Hano.
 At the 2013 P&G National Championships, Chiles finished eleventh in the all-around with a total score of 108.050, and she also finished sixth on vault.
 She was selected to be a member of the Junior National Team.

 Chiles made her international debut at the 2014 City of Jesolo Trophy.
 She won a gold medal with the team and finished sixth in the all-around.
 In the event finals, Chiles placed second on vault behind her teammate Bailie Key.
 At the 2014 Secret U.S. Classic, Chiles won the all-around competition with a score of 57.350.
 She then competed at the 2014 U.S. National Championships where she finished fourth in the all-around.
 She won the bronze medals on both the vault and the floor exercise.
 She was once again named to the Junior National Team.

-2015–16
+2015–2016

 After a tough competition, Chiles placed eighth in the all-around at the 2015 U.S. Classic.
 She tied with Jazmyn Foberg for the bronze medal on the uneven bars.
 She finished fourth in the all-around and won the gold medal on the vault at the 2015 U.S. National Championships and was once again selected for the junior national team.

 Chiles competed at the 2016 International Gymnix in Montreal alongside Emma Malabuyo, Gabby Perea, and Deanne Soza, and they won the gold medal in the junior team competition.
 Chiles then won the gold medal in the vault event final.
 She then won the junior all-around title at the 2016 City of Jesolo Trophy.
 In the event finals, she won the gold medal on vault, tied with Emma Malabuyo for the silver medal on the uneven bars, finished fifth on the balance beam, and eighth on the floor exercise.
 At the 2016 U.S. Classic, she finished fourth in the all-around and won the gold medal on vault.